TPSIVA/student_2026_06_ai_tools_ai_sdlc_Thandayuthapani/labs/week-01/quiz.md

 **2. Name one AI tool for Security and one for Monitoring.**

+  AI Tool for Security : snyk
+  AI Tool for Monitoring : Datadog

 **3. Is GitHub Actions an AI tool or a platform tool?
 Why?**